+'''

-java -XX:+UnlockDiagnosticVMOptions -XX:CompilerDirectivesFile=File_A.json TestProgram
+java -XX:+UnlockDiagnosticVMOptions -

+XX:CompilerDirectivesFile=File_A.json TestProgram

+'''

-- Directives are added to the stack in the reverse order they're written.
-The top-most directive in the file becomes the top-most directive on the stack. - Figure 2-2 shows that the order of directives in the stack, from top to bottom, becomes: [1, 2, 0].
+- TestProgram starts and the directives in File\A are added to the stack.
+The top-most directive in the directives file becomes the top-most directive in the directives stack. - Figure 2-2 shows that the order of directives in the stack, from top to bottom, becomes is [1, 2, 0].